Quantum autoencoders using mixed reference states: Discussion

-(ii) The numerical results demonstrate that setting the reference state in the form of Eq. (\ref{eq:mixedref}) helps enhance the decoding fidelity for high-rank states.
-Due to the special form of the reference states, it is intuitive that different initial states may have different optimal purity ratios $p_r$ that help maintain the entropy consistency between the initial states and the reconstructed states.
-As demonstrated by the numerical results in Fig. \ref{fig:fitting-thermal} and Fig. \ref{fig:fitting-werner}, and Fig. \ref{fig:fitting_haar}, the optimal $p_r$ by means of grid search is close to the square of QAE-pure bound for thermal states, Werner states and maximally mixed states blended with pure states.
+(ii) The numerical results demonstrate that setting the reference state in the form of Eq.~(\ref{eq:mixedref}) helps enhance the decoding fidelity for high-rank states.
+Due to the special form of the reference states, it is intuitive that different initial states may rely on different optimal purity ratios $p_r$ that help maintain the entropy consistency between the initial states and the recovered states.
+As demonstrated by the numerical results in Fig.~\ref{fig:fitting-thermal} and Fig.~\ref{fig:fitting-werner}, and Fig.~\ref{fig:fitting_haar}, the optimal $p_r$ using via the \emph{grid} strategy is close to the square of QAE-pure bound for thermal states, Werner states and maximally mixed states blended with pure states.
 Such findings provide hints for adaptively setting reference states for different quantum states.

-(iii) When limiting the reference states to the form of Eq. (\ref{eq:mixedref}), we can take advantage of the prior information of the states to be compressed to determine a mixed reference state that achieves a high decoding fidelity between the initial state and the reconstructed state.
-For example, $p_r^{\rm bound}=[Q_{\rm pure}^{\rm bound}(\rho_0)]^2$ can be determined before the training process of QAEs.
-If no prior knowledge is available, we can also obtain a guess of the QAE-pure bound by inferring from the training process and taking $p_r^{\rm guess}=J_{\rm{pure}}^2$.
-From this perspective, our QAE-qmi protocol may have wide applications in practical quantum autoencoders.
+(iii) When limiting the reference states to the form of Eq.~(\ref{eq:mixedref}), we can take advantage of the prior information of the initial states to determine a mixed reference state that achieves a high $\mathcal{F}_{\rm d}$.
+For example, $(Q_{\rm pure}^{\rm bound}(\rho_0))^2$ can be determined before the training process of QAEs.
+If no prior knowledge is available, we can also approximate the QAE-pure bound by inferring from the training process and taking $F(\rho_{\rm trash},|0\rangle)^2$.
+From this perspective, our protocol may have wide applications in practical quantum applications.
+For example, the compressed latent representations can be utilized to effectively denoise errors in the original states~\cite{bondarenko2020quantum}, or act as intermediate states to facilitate high-dimensional subspace teleportation~\cite{zhang2022resource}.

 Our work illustrates the effectiveness of QAEs using mixed reference states under different constraints and thus provides implications for practical applications.
 More work remains to be investigated in the future.
 For example, other forms of mixed reference states are worthy of further exploration.
 Imperfections in quantum system models are not considered in this work.
 Our future work will also include general quantum channels to deal with decoherence for mixed quantum states.